archfrog/KioskForge/README.md

 Currently, the interactive TUI editor *cannot* handle blank strings, so you may need to edit the configuration file manually using your favorite editor such as `Notepad` (you cannot use a word processor such as Word to edit KioskForge configuration files!).

+The easiest way to create a new `.kiosk` file is to launch KioskForge, select `4`, and save to the desired location and file name.
+After this, you can edit the `.kiosk` file using your favorite editor (such as `Notepad`).
+After you have verified or modified the
+`.kiosk` file, you can simply double-click it in Windows Explorer to open it in KioskForge.
+After this, you just hit `5`.

 ## Usage
 KioskForge is a simple application that allows you to create, load, edit, and save a *kiosk configuration* - an INI-style file